The 20 Best Monomelic Amyotrophy Doctors in The United States

 Offers Telehealth

-Abdallah Hamdallah is a Neurologist in Palos Heights, Illinois.
+Abdallah Hamdallah is a Neurologist practicing medicine in Palos Heights, Illinois.
 Dr. Hamdallah is rated as a Distinguished provider by MediFind in the treatment of Monomelic Amyotrophy.
-His top areas of expertise are Monomelic Amyotrophy, Epilepsy, Partial Familial Epilepsy, and Seizures.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Monomelic Amyotrophy, Epilepsy, Partial Familial Epilepsy, and Seizures.
+Dr. Hamdallah is board certified in American Board Of Psychiatry & Neurology, Epilepsy.

 Distinguished in Monomelic Amyotrophy